Skip to Main Content

 Where appropriate you may also wish to include information about the Version and Resource Type.

 More information on citing data can be found in the Digital Curation Centre guide how to cite datasets and link to publications.
-Also useful are the DataCite - cite your data and the ESRC data citation: what you need to know guidance.
+Also useful is the ESRC data citation: what you need to know guidance.